jliu468/Liu-Vogel-NFL-Data-Analysis/README.md

 # Regression Assumptions

+Through our regression, we make the following assumptions:

-1. a player's performance from more than one year prior is uncorrelated their performance in the upcoming season
+1. A player's performance from more than one year prior is uncorrelated their performance in the upcoming season
-2. the residuals of each data point are uncorrelated
+2. The residuals of each data point are uncorrelated
-3. residuals are normally distributed
+3. Residuals are normally distributed

+# Coefficients & Linear Model
+For quarterback statistic models, we constructed linear regression models that correlated previous year statistics from (2015-2019) to actual Next Year PPR data.
+Specifically, an analysis of all relavent statistic combinations determined the combination of predictors withto the highest R-squared value relative to actual Next Year PPR statistics.
+As such, the following parameters were used: Adjusted Net Yards Per Attempt (Average yardage per passing attempt accounting for touchdowns and interceptions), Touchdown Percentage, Completion Percentage, Yards per Completion, Rushing Touchdowns, and Age.
+With this data, we sourced relavent coefficient values and generated a linear model that takes into account current year statistics.
+The results of this analysis are further explained in the following section.

+Similarily, for the running back model, the same methodology applies and the combination of parameters with the highest R-squared value relative to actual Next Year PPR statistics can be listed as follows: Rush Attempts, Rush Yards per Attempt, Rush Yards per Game, Yards per Touch, Receptiosn per Game, and Reception Yards.
+With these coefficients, we generated a linear model to predict Next Year Fantasy statistics.

+Lastly, we additionally analyzed predictors for wide receivers with the following paramters yielding the highest R-squared values against Next Year Fantasy Football PPR statistics: Receing Yards per Game, Receptions per Game, Yards per REception, Total Receiving Yards, Targets, and Age.

+For each position, we required at least 50 fantasy points both in the current year and the next year in order to avoid outliers from retiring or injured players that adversely affects the quality of predictions.
+At the same time, this threshold removes biases from one off game performances that significantly inflates player per game fantasy results.
+Moreover, in order to compare the results of our model to actual next year fantasy results, a sum of differences  calculated the average disparity between the two measures as an error anlaysis.

-# Analysis
+## Analysis

 ## Interpretation of Coefficients